Pelvic fin

-Pelvic fins or ventral fins are paired fins located on the ventral surface of fish.
-The paired pelvic fins are homologous to the hindlimbs of tetrapods.
+Pelvic fins or ventral fins are paired fins located on the ventral (belly) surface of fish, and are the lower of the only two sets of paired fins (the other being the laterally positioned pectoral fins).
+The pelvic fins are homologous to the hindlimbs of tetrapods, which evolved from lobe-finned fish during the Middle Devonian.

 Structure and function

 Structure

 In actinopterygians, the pelvic fin consists of two endochondrally-derived bony girdles attached to bony radials.
 Dermal fin rays (lepidotrichia) are positioned distally from the radials.
 There are three pairs of muscles each on the dorsal and ventral side of the pelvic fin girdle that abduct and adduct the fin from the body.

 Pelvic fin structures can be extremely specialized in actinopterygians.
 Gobiids and lumpsuckers modify their pelvic fins into a sucker disk that allow them to adhere to the substrate or climb structures, such as waterfalls.
 In priapiumfish, males have modified their pelvic structures into a spiny copulatory device that grasps the female during mating.

 Function

 In actinopterygian steady state swimming, the pelvic fins are actively controlled and used to provide powered corrective forces.
 Careful timing of the pelvic fin movement during whole-body movements allows the pelvic fins to generate forces that dampen the forces from the entire body, therefore stabilizing the fish.
 For maneuvers, electromyogram data shows that pelvic fin muscles are activated after the start of the maneuver, indicating that the fins are used more for stabilization instead of generating the maneuver.

 In rays and skates, pelvic fins can be used for "punting," where they asynchronously or synchronously push off the substrate to propel the animal forwards.